gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.argsForDownstreamModules

 This property allows adding arbitrary arguments/properties for downstream modules to e.g. run them with a smaller testset than the directly changed modules.
+Only _unchanged_ downstream modules are affected by this setting.
 Arguments have to be sparated with a single space character and values are optional.
 Example:

 ```